Skip to main content

 The premium platforms charge more primarily for one thing: human guidance.
 Compliancy Group's compliance coaching is the justification for their higher pricing.
 If your practice genuinely needs someone to walk you through compliance on an ongoing basis, that service has value.

-• Real-time security monitoring (not included at any competitor in this tier)
+• Real-time security monitoring

-• Nightly breach intelligence (not available from any competitor)
+• Nightly breach intelligence

-• A BAA engine that regenerates from live data (not available elsewhere)
+• A BAA engine that regenerates from live data

-• An on-premises AI assistant (unique to Patient Protect Pro)
+• An on-premises AI assistant (Pro plan)

 The Math That Should Concern Every Independent Practice